35 Famous Russian Sayings, Quotes and Proverbs

 This proverb is used to make fun of someone who fails to plan appropriately and is often used by school teachers as a means of scolding lazy pupils.

 Denis Fonvizin was a Russian playwright and is best known for two comedies: “The Brigadier-General,” and “The Minor,” which is a satire about uneducated country gentry that generated a number of popular sayings, including this one.

 4. Тварь я дрожащая или право имею?

-English meaning: Am I a trembling creature or do I have the right?
+Literal translation: Am I a trembling creature or do I have the right?